koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 I'll focus on the interface of host config.

 After creating a renderer, we create a container of a rendering at the first rendering.
-After that, we update the container so that rendering the passed element.
+After that, we update the container in order to render the passed element.

 Next, let's see the host config interface.
 -->